ioccc-src/winner/2024/ferguson1/README.md

 said, I could not really move any more code if I wanted to, even if I had more space free.
 Those very few places where the code could in theory be moved are already controlled by goto.

+In fact I could have done more `goto`s in this version but I wanted to help the judges out in judging - that and it was easier to verify things are correct.
+`iocccsize` reports on prog.c 2457 and after I won this I kind of wish I did take it even further just to mess with everyone even more.

+But as I said elsewhere basically everything is in the wrong place so what even would be the point in doing that?
+It would probably not make it harder to follow (well it would but still would there be a point in it?); it would just make it even more absurd: the amount of spaghetti code makes it nigh impossible to follow and I'm happy to have smashed the record of 24 by 110 `goto`s, even if I now wish I had gone even further.

+Nonetheless the 134 is what won so that's what I'll live by (and I doubt it'll be broken as this kind of trick will, as the general remarks about the entries note, not be as worthy, even if `goto`s are alas, not banned outright).

 Anyway, as I noted in [obfuscation.html](obfuscation.html), no initialisation is skipped in my jumps and that is what causes `goto` to invoke UB.